 Numerous other welfare activities including free Hepatitis B vaccination programs for general public including Islamabad traffic police, financial assistance to schools for special children and blind, free tube well for water supply to local population are some of the other examples.

 Millions of dollars have been spent on the project without borrowing.
 The plan is to keep the project interest free.
 As we all know a lot of finances are needed for a project of this magnitude.
 We have come up with the Unique Concept of Partnership by offering some of the hospital rooms to the public and corporate sector, which will give both an opportunity to high yield investment and a positive contribution to health care sector, which is the most neglected area in our country.
 In addition we are also offering shares in General Partnership.

 The success of this idea will change the health care system of our country and many volunteers and investors will come forward and start building excellent heath care facilities with this concept which otherwise seems very difficult as hospitals need huge capital to begin with.
 The success of this concept is evident from numerous successful housing and apartment schemes in our country.

 The hospital will attract talent especially highly qualified physicians from abroad to come back to their home country and serve.
 It will not only provide employment to over 2000 people but will bring millions of dollars as foreign exchange to the country.

 The plan of a hotel along with the hospital will be very convenient for patient’s families to stay and could be open for general public due to its location on GT.
-Road close to motorways and upcoming airport.
+Road close to motorways and Islamabad International airport.